you-think-you-are-special/delivery-service/README.md

 npm test

 # build index
-# If you won't specify a path, routes.txt in will be used as default source
+# If you won't specify a path, routes.txt will be used as default source
 npm run build path_to_routes.txt

 # Run application